mochristman/Morgan-Christman/content/contact/image.md

 ---
 # An instance of the Blank widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: blank
+#widget: blank

 # This file represents a page section.
-headless: true
+#headless: true

 # Order that this section appears on the page.
-weight: 20
+#weight: 20

-title:
+title: Contact
 subtitle:

 widget: hero  # See https://wowchemy.com/docs/page-builder/